tbeck/sandbox/src/_events/summer-cocktails-creme-de-flora.md

-  Learn how to use Creme de Flora in summer time classics like the Margarita and Vesper as well as how to unlock it's floral magic to create exciting, new cocktails that are dripping with patio vibes and perfect to bring to a picnic.
+  Learn how to use Creme de Flora in summer time classics like the Margarita and Vesper as well as how to unlock it's floral magic to create exciting, new cocktails that pair perfectly with friends on the patio.
 We'll also include a cheese and meat board from Village Cheese Shop for you to nibble on during the class!

   Class includes 3 cocktails plus a Creme de Flora tasting along with a recipe card to make the drinks at home.